kevboutin/azure-middy/README.md

 const middy = require("@kevboutin/azure-middy-core");

 // import some middlewares
-const jsonBodyParser = require("@middy/http-json-body-parser");
-const httpErrorHandler = require("@middy/http-error-handler");
+const secretMiddleware = require("@kevboutin/azure-middy-keyvault-secrets");
-const validator = require("@middy/validator");
+const mongodbMiddleware = require("@kevboutin/azure-middy-mongodb");

-// This is your common handler, in no way different than what you are used to doing every day in AWS Lambda const baseHandler = async (context, req) => {
+// This is your common handler, in no way different than what you are used to doing every day in Azure functions const baseHandler = async (context, req) => {
-    // we don't need to deserialize the body ourself as a middleware will be used to do that const {
+    const {
         creditCardNumber,
         expiryMonth,